mughub/mughub/README.md

 ### Git
-The git module (`package bare`) handles defining the bare bones types that drive GoHub at its' core.
-The main purpose of this package is provide a 'core' service for GoHub, in other words, it provides the functionality of a Git server which is at the heart of any Git service.
+The git module (`package bare`) handles defining the bare bones types that drive μgHub at its' core.
+The main purpose of this package is provide a 'core' service for μgHub, in other words, it provides the functionality of a Git server which is at the heart of any Git service.

 ### Database
-The database module (`package db`) handles data management for GoHub.
+The database module (`package db`) handles data management for μgHub.
 All requests for data are defined in a GraphQL [API]().

 ### User Interface
-The user interface module (`package ui`) handles presenting a UI for GoHub.
+The user interface module (`package ui`) handles presenting a UI for μgHub.

 ## Self Hosting
 The following section describes the primary ways GoHub is intended to be deployed.

 ### Mono
-The mono deployment refers to simply deploying GoHub using the `gohub` cli tool.
-Deploying with the cli is geared toward the same principles that drive the design of GoHub itself.
+The mono deployment refers to simply deploying μgHub using the `gohub` cli tool.
+Deploying with the cli is geared toward the same principles that drive the design of μgHub itself.
 Configuration:
 * All desired endpoints must be specified
 * Supported databases: Dgraph, GraphQLite, Postgress and MySQL

 ### Distributed
-A distributed deployment of GoHub refers to deploying each GoHub module as its' own microservice.
+A distributed deployment of μgHub refers to deploying each μgHub module as its' own microservice.